 This will depend on the circumstances, but it commonly takes around 4-8 weeks to carry out a straightforward remortgage.

-Speak to our remortgaging solicitors in Newport today
+Speak to our remortgaging solicitors in Newport and Chepstow today

 If you need reliable help with remortgaging your home, allowing you to switch and smoothly get a better deal on your mortgage, please get in touch with our residential property team today.